CS340-21/oss/mstanto4.md

 ### FirmAFL Project (Instance 5)
 Since this project has three pull requests and none of them are closed, I would think that this project would not accept contributions.
 This project also does not have a commit since October 21st, 2020.
 Based on these characteristics of the repository, I would assume that this project would not accept contributions.

+# Sprint 3

+### ZenonEngine Project (Instance 464)
+The vulnerability for this project exists in the files pngpread.c and pngrutil.c in the libpng library.
+The vulnerability was fixed on August 2nd, 2017 in the original libpng library.
+This project utilizes a libpng version from May 24th, 2020.
+Therefore, I have concluded that this vulnerability has been fixed.
+The path specified by the vulnerablity was Externals/FreeImage-3.17.0/Source/LibPNG/pngpread.c and pngrutil.c which no longer exists.
+Having found the new source of LibPNG in path Externals/libpng, I found the link to the github version they were using for libpng.

+### FirmAFL Project (Instance 5)